-Our ESG Report is aligned with recognized ESG reporting standards and reflects our long-term commitment to a clean energy future, sustainable business practices and development, as well as to creating value for our Shareholder.
-Members of the public can obtain a copy of our ESG Report by contacting the Corporate Secretary at governance@enmax.com or can view a copy on our website.
+We are committed to the highest level of accountability to customers, our Shareholder, employees and community members.
+Members of the public can obtain a copy of our ESG Report by contacting the Corporate Secretary at governance@enmax.com or can view a copy on enmax.com.